What will happen on the day of the trial as a witness

 It’s possible that you won’t have to go into the courtroom that day if other cases take longer than expected.
 If this happens, you might need to come back to court the next day or on another day.

 You can claim expenses for going to court to give evidence - you’ll get a form to fill in.
 Make sure you keep receipts for expenses - you’ll need to hand these in with the form.

-A Witness Service volunteer can help you fill in the form.
+Someone from the Witness Service can help you fill in the form.

 Find out how much you can claim on GOV.UK.

 You won’t usually be able to claim expenses if you’re a character witness.